Weekends at Gravity Hill Farm

 We also feature several Guest Farms throughout the season, with grass-fed meats, eggs, cheese and more!
 Check out guests below and stop by with the family for a sample of our Veggie of the Week and a delicious snack as you walk the fields and visit the animal barn!

-Every week we feature a recipe with our "veggie of the week" and cook it for sampling and sometimes to sell.
+Every week through October we feature a recipe with our "veggie of the week" and cook it for sampling and sometimes to sell.
 Chef Lynn Snyder is in the kitchen to share tips on how to cook your veggies for flavor and nutrition!
 And we always have veggies to sample at the farm.